clover/codelab-remote-pay-cloud/README.md

 + };
 ```

-Then, we'll present the merchant with the choice of accepting or rejecting the payment in response to the customer's signature.
-Due to the asynchronous nature of drawing on an HTML canvas, we use `setTimeout()` to enqueue this code in the call stack.
+Then, present the merchant with the choice of accepting or rejecting the payment in response to the customer's signature.
+Due to the asynchronous nature of drawing on an HTML canvas, use `setTimeout()` to enqueue this code in the call stack.
 Otherwise, the confirm dialog will appear before the signature has been drawn.

 ```diff
 CloverConnectorListener.prototype.onVerifySignatureRequest = function(verifySignatureRequest) {